jsk-ros-pkg/jsk_robot/jsk_robot_common/jsk_robot_startup/README.md

 ## SetUp (Running following commands in the first time)

-### Install systemd services
+### Install start_sound.service and stop_sound.service

+The following command installs `start_sound.service` and `stop_sound.service` on your robot's PC.
-`start_sound.service` and `stop_sound.service` are installed to tell you when the robot starts and stops.
-If aplay is not available, beep command is used.
+These systemd services tell you when the robot starts and stops using `aplay`.
+If `aplay` is not available in your environment, `beep` command is used to ring a buzzer instead.

 Synthesized Japanese voice is played by default(VOICEVOX:四国めたん).
 To play different sound, put your wave file in `/usr/share/sound/jsk_robot_startup` and update path written in `/usr/local/bin/jsk_robot_startup/playsound.sh`.

 You can get DEVICE_NAME by executing `aplay -L`(e.g. sysdefault:CARD=AUDIO).